clartaq/cwiki/resources/private/md/Technical_Notes.md

 ### Clojure Stuff ###

-* Developed and tested with Clojure 1.8.
-(May move to 1.9 once I understand the "spec" stuff.)
+* Developed and tested with Clojure 1.8 and 1.9.
 * [Buddy](https://github.com/funcool/buddy) is used for authentication.
 * [clj-time](https://github.com/clj-time/clj-time) is used for formatting and handling time-related things.
 * [clj-yaml](https://github.com/circleci/clj-yaml) (the maintained fork) is used to parse YAML front matter when pages are imported from files.